It's Lyme Time You Knew!

 Diarrhea (which can come and go or last for months with no explanation), constipation (which can be severe enough to cause blockage), irritable bowel syndrome, spastic colon, nausea, stomach acid reflux, gastritis, abdominal myositis, and indigestion are some of the gasto-intestinal disorders reported.
 In addition, patients demonstrate a higher occurrence of various types of cysts (liver, breast, bone, ovary, skin, pineal gland and kidney).

 Some Lyme patients are diagnosed by their eye care professionals and have been documented as suffering from one or more of the following disorders: conjunctivitis, ocular myalgias, keratitis, episcleritis, optic neuritis, pars planitis, uveitis, iritis, transient or permanent blindness, iritis, photophobia, temporal arteritis, vitritis, Horner's syndrome, ocular myasthenia gravis, blurriness, and Argyll-Robertson pupil.
-Often eye problems require a changing of prescription glasses more often than normal.
+Often eye problems require changing of prescription glasses more often than normal.

 Heart-related problems are associated with Lyme disease and can include: mitral valve prolapse, irregular heart beat, myocarditis, pericarditis, enlarged heart, inflammation of muscle or membrane, shortness of breath, strokes, and chest pain.

 Patients may experience continual or recurring infections (sinus, kidney and urinary tract are most common).
-They can suffer from a weakened immune system, the development of new allergies, recurring upper respiratory tract infections (causing, or worsening of pre-existing sinusitis, asthma, bronchitis, otitis, mastoiditis), and allergic or chemical hypersensitivity's.
+They can suffer from a weakened or damaged immune system, the development of new allergies, recurring upper respiratory tract infections (causing, or worsening of pre-existing sinusitis, asthma, bronchitis, otitis, mastoiditis), and allergic or chemical hypersensitivity's.

 Other noted problems include:

 *** Important: Having one or more of these symptoms does NOT necessarily indicate a Lyme disease diagnosis.
-This is simply a list of symptoms that have been documented by various physicians in areas where Lyme disease is rampant, and is the result of years of research studies on patients who are confirmed to be infected with the Lyme disease spirochetes.***
+This is simply a list of symptoms that have been documented by various physicians in areas where Lyme disease is running rampant, and is the result of years of research studies on patients who are confirmed to be infected with Lyme disease spirochetes.***